Thailand TDAC for Families and Groups: Children, Email, Passport Details

-TL;DR: Use the official TDAC portal at tdac.immigration.go.th within the official 3-day window before arrival.
-Create one TDAC record per traveler, including children.
-Use group submission only when the shared trip details really match, and check each passport number, full name, nationality, date of birth, arrival date, accommodation, and email before previewing or submitting.
+TL;DR: Use the official TDAC portal at tdac.immigration.go.th during the 3-day period before arrival, including the arrival date.
+Create one traveler record per person, including infants and children.
+A group submission can contain different traveler details; use "Same as Previous Traveler" only when the travel and accommodation details really match.
+Check each passport number, full name, nationality, date of birth, arrival date, accommodation, and email before submitting.

 Family TDAC Quick Checklist